SAP PI/PO Tutorial

 Message Monitoring

-Connectivity: Proxy Framework & Adapter Framework
+Connectivity: Proxy Framework and Adapter Framework

 Adapter Framework